Jberczel/jberczel.github.io/_posts/2014-05-05-why-i-like-odin.md

 Learning web development, especially on your own, can be extremely daunting.
 Big projects are scary and easily derail you.

 Completing small projects is fun, builds momentum, and leads to bigger goals and projects.
-After working through a few small projects, some of the bigger projects don't look as overwhelming, once you've put a few of the pieces together.
+After working through a few small projects, some of the bigger projects don't look as overwhelming.
+That huge puzzle doesn't look too bad, once you've put a few of the pieces together.

 As an example, I enjoyed working on a [sketchpad](https://github.com/Jberczel/odin-projects/tree/master/sketchpad) project, which is a basic introduction to jQuery.
 I plan to build on this knowledge for future projects.